mmistakes/minimal-mistakes/_posts/2017-09-16-execute-remote-impala-pyodbc.md

 I also love using [Impala](https://impala.incubator.apache.org/).
 With Impala, unlike with [Hive](https://hive.apache.org/), I don't have to wait for several minutes to simply get the maximum value in a field.
 What I don't love, however, is using `impala-shell` to execute Impala queries on the command line.
 Although there are several tools such as [DbVisualizer](https://www.dbvis.com/) that allow connecting to Impala via JDBC and viewing results in a user-friendly tabular format, they restrict data processing to SQL, and SQL is usually not the language of choice for serious wrangling or analysis of Big Data.

-In this post, I discuss how to connect to a remote Impala host and execute queries using `pyodbc`, and convert the results into a `pandas` `DataFrame` for analysis.
+In this post, I discuss how to connect to a remote Impala daemon and execute queries using `pyodbc`, and convert the results into a `pandas` `DataFrame` for analysis.
 I use Jupyter Notebook, but you can use your favorite IDE.

-First, you need to download the [Cloudera Impala ODBC Driver](https://www.cloudera.com/downloads/connectors/impala/odbc/2-5-39.html) and set up an ODBC data source that points to your Impala host.
+First, you need to download the [Cloudera Impala ODBC Driver](https://www.cloudera.com/downloads/connectors/impala/odbc/2-5-39.html) and set up an ODBC data source that points to your Impala daemon.
 I'm not going to go into the details of the setup here; you can find detailed information in the [Cloudera ODBC Driver documentation](https://www.cloudera.com/documentation/other/connectors/impala-odbc/latest.html).

 Once you have the ODBC source set up and tested, it's time to connect and start writing queries!
 The code below shows a minimal example of how a simple query can be executed remotely, and how the results can be fetched into a `pandas` `DataFrame`.